swhof123/atr_onboard/README.md

 - There should be a way for over the air updates.
 ### Nice to haves:
 - Instead of two ESP32, there should only be one needed.
 If this is not possible, one of the ESP32 need to connect to the other one to use its internet connection.
-- Currently, the connection to the cloud main processor is opend and closed for each package that is.
+- Currently, the connection to the cloud main processor is opend and closed for each package that is transmitted.
+Not sure if this is ideal as:
+  - The GPS receiver sends a continious stream of data
+  - A continously open connection would be a good safety indicator: If the connection is interrupted, the rover should stop.

 The code can either be an Arduino file, but also any other method is possible, if proper compliation instructions are included.